[Updated 6 November 2020, originally published 22 March 2020]

 We continue to receive queries about the EU’s State aid regime, which has traditionally restricted the form and quantity of financial assistance provided by Member States.
 The COVID-19 measures put in place by Member States and the UK will need to adhere to EU State aid rules and, for good order, we recommend that clients check that any government support they are considering accepting in light of COVID-19 is compliant with these rules.
 The European Commission (the executive branch of the EU) is fast tracking all necessary approvals and, on 19 March 2020, the European Commission adopted a Temporary Framework to enable Member States to use the full flexibility foreseen under State aid rules to support the economy in the context of the COVID-19 outbreak.
-On 3 April 2020, the European Commission extended the Temporary Framework to allow for government support of COVID-19 related R&D, the construction and upgrading of testing facilities and the production of products relevant to tackle the COVID-19 outbreak.
-The European Commission is currently consulting Member States on a further extension of the Temporary Framework to enable governments to recapitalise companies in need in return for equity and to grant subordinated loans.
-In light of these actions, we do not expect State aid rules to be an impediment to COVID-19 financial assistance from Member States and the UK.
+The Temporary Framework has since then been extended to enable governments to recapitalise companies in need in return for equity and to grant subordinated loans and has recently been prolonged until middle/autumn of 2021.
+In light of these actions, we expect that, going forward, State aid rules will still not be an impediment to COVID-19 financial assistance from Member States and the UK.

 In these unprecedented times, directors of companies will need to be well-prepared by having a solid understanding of directors’ duties and the insolvency framework in the jurisdictions within which their businesses operate.
-Some jurisdictions have already taken steps to adapt insolvency law in light of COVID-19 by, for example, suspending the obligation to file for insolvency until later this year and to introduce new laws to permit company-specific bailouts.
-We continue to monitor these types of legal developments in order to assist clients during this difficult period.
+We assist clients with this during this difficult period.

 See the following links for individual government responses or download the entire document here.